sablier-labs/docs/docs/reference/lockup/contracts/interfaces/interface.ISablierBatchLockup.md

 ### createWithDurationsLL

-Creates a batch of Lockup Linear streams using `createWithDurationsLL`.
+Creates a batch of LL streams using `createWithDurationsLL`.

-Requirements:
+\*Requirements:

 - There must be at least one element in `batch`.
-- All requirements from {ISablierLockup.createWithDurationsLL} must be met for each stream.
+- All requirements from {ISablierLockupLinear.createWithDurationsLL} must be met for each stream.\*

 ```solidity
 function createWithDurationsLL(